MarketSquare/robotframework-seleniumlibrary-java/README.md

 Drivers can also be fetched with [Selenium Driver Binary Downloader plugin](https://github.com/Ardesco/selenium-standalone-server-plugin).

-With At 3.141.59.265 [WebdriverManager](https://github.com/bonigarcia/webdrivermanager) is taken to use, so handling of drivers can also be done with standalone JAR from tests itself.
+After version 3.141.59.265 [WebdriverManager](https://github.com/bonigarcia/webdrivermanager) is taken to use, so handling of drivers can also be done with standalone JAR from tests itself.

 Demo
 ----